yashmadan123/MCW-Enterprise-class-networking/Hands-on lab/HOL unguided - Enterprise-class networking in Azure.md

 ### Tasks to complete

--   Create a route table with appropriate route rules to direct VNet to VNet traffic to the firewall appliance configured earlier.
+-   Create a route table with appropriate route rules to direct VNet to VNet traffic to the firewall appliance configured earlier

--   Create firewall rules to permit the traffic from the new Virtual Network to the Web subnet where CloudShop is deployed.
+-   Create firewall rules to permit the traffic from the new Virtual Network to the Web subnet where CloudShop is deployed

 -   Create a virtual machine in this new Virtual Network.
-It should have a Public IP address enabling direct RDP connectivity to it.
+It should have a Public IP address enabling direct RDP connectivity to it

 ### Exit criteria

--   One route table with appropriate routes associated with the subnet created in Exercise 7.
+-   One route table with appropriate routes associated with the subnet created in Exercise 7

--   One firewall rule allowing traffic from the 'on-premises' network to flow to the Web subnet where the CloudShop application is deployed.
+-   One firewall rule allowing traffic from the 'on-premises' network to flow to the Web subnet where the CloudShop application is deployed

-From the VM in your 'on-premises' VNet, validate you can browse to the **internal** load balancer IP address, through the firewall, and see the CloudShop application.
+From the VM in your 'on-premises' VNet, validate you can browse to the **internal** load balancer IP address, through the firewall, and see the CloudShop application

 ## After the hands-on lab